 - Multifamily rehab: Investors looking to purchase and rehab multifamily properties, two-year interest only, 80% loan-to-cost (LTC) ratio, minimum loan $250,000, nonrecourse available

 Lima One Capital offers a variety of products.
 This range of options can help an investor make money flipping houses.
-Some of its products like its multifamily loans, allow investors to include closing fees and closing cost into its loans, keeping upfront cash needed to a minimum.
+Some of its products, like its multifamily loans, allow investors to include closing fees and costs into its loans, keeping the amount of upfront cash to a minimum.

 Lima One Capital Portfolio Loan Rates & Costs

-Lima’s One’s rates and fees range depending on the applicant’s credit, the projects LTV and the loan product with the best rates going to those with low LTVs and high credit scores.
-Like LendingOne, it offers the ability to roll in fees and closing costs to its financing.
+Lima’s One’s rates and fees range depending on the applicant’s credit, the project’s LTV, and the loan product, with the best rates going to those with low LTVs and high credit scores.
+Like LendingOne, it offers the ability to wrap fees and closing costs into the loan.

 Lima One Capital offers the following costs: